Tourism in Thailand: Sex tourism

+Since the Vietnam War, Thailand has gained an international reputation among travellers from many countries as a sex tourism destination.

+Havocscope said that about US$6.4 billion in annual revenue was being generated by prostitution, a figure which accounted for 1.6 percent of Thailand's GDP.

 Kobkarn Wattanavrangkul, named Thailand's first female tourism minister in 2014, has pledged to eradicate Thailand's sex industry.
 "We want Thailand to be about quality tourism.
 We want the sex industry gone," Ms Kobkarn told Reuters.
 "Tourists don't come to Thailand for sex.
 They come here for our beautiful culture."
 She has named Pattaya, with its thousands of bars, brothels, and massage parlours, her "pilot project" in the cleanup campaign.
 Kobkarn was replaced as tourism minister in November 2017.

 On 21 February 2017, Prime Minister Gen Prayut Chan-o-cha announced that he will order the police to dismantle Pattaya's sex industry.
 "I don't support prostitution", said Prayut.

 Medical tourism

 As of 2019, with 64 accredited hospitals, Thailand is currently among the top 10 medical tourism destinations in the world.
 In 2017, Thailand registered 3.3 million visits by foreigners seeking specialised medical treatment.
 In 2018, this number grew to 3.5 million.
 As of 2019 Thai medical centres are serving increasing numbers of Chinese medical tourists in tandem with increasing overall Chinese tourism.
 All numbers reported by the government must be viewed with some skepticism according to the authors of a 2010 study.
 The Thai government reported that in 2006, 1.2 million medical tourists were treated in Thailand.
 But the 2010 study of five private hospitals that serve more than 60% of foreign medical tourists concluded that there were 167,000 medical tourists in Thailand in 2010, far below the government estimate.
 Most came for minor elective (cosmetic) surgery.